San Vito

 Wildlife Ecosystems

 The San Vito wetland supports a diversity of wildlife concentrated around its permanent and seasonal water bodies.
 Waterbirds are the most conspicuous fauna, with herons, egrets, kingfishers, and jacanas foraging along the margins throughout the year.
-Sunbitterns and limpkins, characteristic of undisturbed lowland rivers, are occasionally recorded in the more vegetated areas.
-Mammals using the wetland margins include tayras, coatis, and sloths from adjacent forest patches.
-Crocodiles and spectacled caimans are present in the larger permanent water bodies, as are river otters.
-The wetland also provides critical habitat for amphibians, with multiple frog species breeding in the seasonal pools, and for freshwater fish communities that use flooded vegetation as nursery habitat.
-Migratory warblers and shorebirds pause at the wetland during their seasonal movements.
+Fish species recorded in the wetland include tilapia (Oreochromis sp.), guapote (Parachromis sp.), sardine (Astyanax fasciatus), and Rivulus species.
+[1] Mammals using the wetland margins include tayras, coatis, and sloths from adjacent forest patches.
+The wetland also provides critical habitat for amphibians, with multiple frog species breeding in the seasonal pools, and contributes to the high avian diversity of the San Vito area, which is renowned among birders for its tanagers, hummingbirds, and forest interior species in the surrounding Coto Brus landscape.

 Flora Ecosystems

-Wetland vegetation at San Vito includes emergent aquatic plants, riparian forest, and seasonally flooded grassland communities.
+Wetland vegetation at San Vito includes emergent aquatic plants, riparian forest, and seasonally flooded grassland communities within a compact ecosystem of 0.44 square kilometres.
 Emergent vegetation along channel edges is dominated by bulrushes (Typha domingensis), sedges (Cyperus spp.), and various Heliconia species that form dense stands providing nest sites for waterbirds.
-Riparian forest patches contain Inga, Ficus, and Erythrina trees that shade the water and contribute leaf litter to the aquatic food web.
+Approximately 90 percent of the water surface is covered with reeds and grasses, with the open water area limited to approximately 5.4 hectares of lake surface at maximum depth of one metre.
+[1] Riparian forest patches contain Inga, Ficus, and Erythrina trees that shade the water and contribute leaf litter to the aquatic food web.
 Floating aquatic plants including Pistia stratiotes and various Lemna species occur in calmer water areas.
-The surrounding matrix of shade-grown coffee and secondary forest contributes additional habitat heterogeneity and connectivity to the wetland system.
 Native palms and bromeliads are characteristic components of the wetter forest margins adjacent to the water bodies.

 Geology

 The Coto Brus valley in which San Vito wetland is situated is a structural depression associated with the tectonic framework of the southern Pacific zone of Costa Rica, where forearc basin sediments and older metamorphic and igneous rocks of the Talamanca range come into contact.
 The valley floor is underlain by Quaternary alluvial deposits carried by the Coto Brus and its tributaries from the Talamanca highlands.
-These sediments are typically well-sorted gravels, sands, and clays forming the flat valley bottom.
+These sediments form the flat valley bottom at approximately 937 metres elevation.
 Wetland soils are predominantly organic-rich Histosols and gleyed Inceptisols formed under conditions of seasonal or permanent waterlogging, which inhibit decomposition and allow organic matter to accumulate.
-The gentle slope of the valley floor facilitates the development and maintenance of wetland conditions even without a major impounding feature.
+The gentle slope of the valley floor facilitates the development and maintenance of wetland conditions, and the wetland water body has a maximum depth of only one metre, reflecting its shallow lacustrine character.

 Climate And Weather